Experienced Westchester & New York City Medical Malpractice Lawyers

 - Child sustains permanent injuries during delivery such as Cerebral Palsy from lack of oxygen

-Mr. DeFilippis, his staff and attorneys have successfully processed many medical malpractice cases from Bronx to Brooklyn to Westchester including such departures from accepted medical practice as:
+Mr. DeFilippis, his staff and attorneys, have addressed medical malpractice cases from Bronx to Brooklyn to Westchester including medical mistakes, errors constituting departures from accepted medical practice involving:

 - Cerebral palsy